djwrisley/RLAC/_pages/scheduleS25.md

 [Top](https://daahnyuad.github.io/schedule/#unit-1-data-in-the-arts-and-humanities)

-**ASSIGNMENT 3: Constructing an Image Dataset and using Orange Data Mining and the DV Explorer to analyze it.
-[Instructions](https://daahnyuad.github.io/blog/XXX//)** Due 2 May, 20% final grade.
+**ASSIGNMENT 3: Constructing an Image Dataset and using Orange Data Mining, 2DCLIP and the DV Explorer to analyze it.
+[Instructions](https://daahnyuad.github.io/blog/Assignment-3-ImageAI/)** Due 2 May, 20% final grade.
 {: .notice}

 ### Week 12 Computer Vision and Historical Images